 Currently Not Filled

 Veteran Liaison to the Board

 Statewide Events Team Lead

-Ryan is the founder of Impact Montana and stands by its foundational principle of Montana needing to take care of our own through community based support and non-traditional programming.
+Ryan is the founder of Impact Montana and stands by its foundational principle of Montana needing to take care of our own through community based support and integrative solutions.
 Ryan brings a variety of experience and a wealth of knowledge to this role as it relates to military and veteran support.
 This includes serving as the Community Employment Coordinator in the Homeless Veteran Recovery Program for the VA Montana Healthcare System, leading a state grant with Montana Department of Public Health and Human Services dedicated to enhancing rural access to health services for vets, serving in the Montana National Guard's Deployment Cycle Support Program, and leading the Montana Army National Guard's State Resilience Training Program just to name a few.
 He currently leads the Montana Joining Community Forces Career Key Service Area and serves on the Montana Governor's Board of Veterans Affairs.